 - Rwanda is endowed with a myriad of natural resources, the most dominant of which include water, sunshine, and methane at the bottom of Lake Kivu and peat reserves in the southern part of Rwanda.
 It is therefore important that these resources are identified and utilized for electricity production in the most cost-efficient manner, while meeting demand and reserve margin needs.
-This LCPDP is dedicated to identifying the potential output from maximum and economically feasible utilization of national resources, based on cost variables such as extraction costs/emissions constraints, where applicable. - Currently, peak demand and reserve during peak are served by mainly dieselpowered power plants (Jabana II, Jabana I and 30 MW of SO Energy), as well as seasonal inputs from the big hydro storage power plants on the system.
-The use of diesel during these hours hikes up the generation cost, and consequently the electricity tariff. - A power network analysis 7 was done on existing and planned interconnectors (including planned power plants per technology type per country), amongst the 6 Nile Equatorial Lakes Subsidiary Action Plan (NELSAP) member countries, i.e., Burundi, Democratic Republic of Congo, Kenya, Rwanda, Tanzania and Uganda to evaluate the potential future behaviour of the interconnected system over the period 2016 2021.
+This LCPDP is dedicated to identifying the potential output from maximum and economically feasible utilization of national resources, based on cost variables such as extraction costs/emissions constraints, where applicable. - Currently, peak demand and reserve during peak are served by mainly dieselpowered power plants and imports), as well as seasonal inputs from the big hydro storage power plants on the system. - A power network analysis was done on existing and planned interconnectors (including planned power plants per technology type per country), amongst the 6 Nile Equatorial Lakes Subsidiary Action Plan (NELSAP) member countries, i.e., Burundi, Democratic Republic of Congo, Kenya, Rwanda, Tanzania and Uganda to evaluate the potential future behaviour of the interconnected system over the period 2016 2021.
 Results from this analysis showed countries with potential to be both peak and off-peak customers for excess power from Rwanda up to 2021.
 This therefore was one of the key scenarios considered within the plan power trade as a strategy to increase company earnings. - In line with the Paris Agreement and Sustainable Development Goal no. 7 set by the United Nations (i.e. affordable and clean energy), existing policies within the Rwanda energy sector target increased contribution of renewable energy to the national electricity production.
-A policy target of 60% by and after 20308 was set to ensure alignment with global trends towards decarbonization of the energy sector.
+A policy target of 60% by and after 2030 was set to ensure alignment with global trends towards decarbonization of the energy sector.
 This was therefore an important factor to consider during scenario development.
-Within all developed scenarios, compliance with this ambitious target was monitored throughout the planning horizon.
+Within all developed scenarios, compliance with this ambitious target was monitored throughout the planning horizon. - Rwanda's national power system is still small.
+Despite its high growth rate relative to developed countries, annual addition of the generating capacity required to expand the system is still very small, and mainly for purposes of serving the peak demand which lasts for an average of 3 hours every day.

-7 The full scope of this report includes power system analysis (static and dynamic), load flow calculations, optimal load flow, short circuit current calculations, & transient and small-signal stability simulations.
+&lt;sup>11 The full scope of this report includes power system analysis (static and dynamic), load flow calculations, optimal load flow, short circuit current calculations, & transient and small-signal stability simulations.

-8 Energy Sector Strategic Plan (ESSP)
+&lt;sup>12 Energy Sector Strategic Plan (ESSP) & SE4All Rwanda Action Agenda